uapej/CyberVerse/timeline/eventtimeline.md

 - Built GitHub portfolio (CyberVerse)
 - Added project documentation and screenshots
 - Began applying for Help Desk and IT support roles

+## 📍 You Are Here
+June 2026

+Building CyberVoid, studying for Security+, documenting projects, and working toward a career in IT/Cybersecurity